-In this recipe post I’m sharing a super easy vegetarian stuffed zucchini recipe that is full of delicious flavors and doesn’t end up a pile of baked mush!
+In this post I’m sharing delicious Italian stuffed zucchini boats vegetarian style.
+This recipe is full of delicious Italian flavors and doesn’t end up a pile of baked mush!

-While there are multiple ways and variations to make stuffed zucchini, my version shows you how to make Italian stuffed zucchini in a snap.
+While there are multiple ways and variations to make stuffed zucchini, my version shows you how to make an Italian version in a snap.
 This meatless recipe is healthy, quick, bakes in the oven and tastes amazing!

 Ingredients You’ll Need for Italian Stuffed Zucchini (Courgette)

 As I stated, this recipe is Italian-style, so I use standard ingredients found in Italian cooking.
-My version is also meatless.
-You can certainly alter the recipe to include beef, but I personally prefer it meatless.
+You can certainly alter the recipe to include meat, but I personally prefer it meatless.

 The ingredients you’ll need are simple and can be found at any local grocery store.